 Pokemon Go: This continues to be a ton of fun, especially for Sarah.
 She and Chris took a three-mile walk through York City looking for them, and that’s where the nice prison photo at the top of this post came from.

 4-H: Exciting news: Ashar was named the president of the York County 4-H Alpaca Club for the year ahead!
 She was so excited and gave an acceptance speech that included the phrase “I didn’t expect to actually win!”
 A new club formed that she’s a part of, too, a dog group called the Clover Canines.

 National news: Ashar has always been interested in current events, politics and things like that, so of course November was a huge month for that.
 Besides the obvious drama of the election (and she stayed up until the race was called; I went to bed!), she and Chris also spent a bunch of time talking about the Trump cabinet possibilities, the big Thanksgiving Day dog show, Pearl Harbor, Fidel Castro’s death and the history of Cuba, the possibility of election recounts and a bunch more.

 Rabbit trails: I truly don’t remember how it started, but somehow we spent one evening researching currency exchange rates, which led to us looking into Brazil’s Effigy of the Republic on their currency, which somehow led us to talk about how all oceans are really one big ocean, and then we talked about the zones of the ocean, and what it would take to walk from North America to South America…

-Morse Code mystery: Sarah and Chris had a bunch of fun with a Morse Code mystery from an old postcard he had.
-You can read more about those adventures here, including how Sarah helped decode a century-old mystery!
+Morse Code mystery: Ashar and Chris had a bunch of fun with a Morse Code mystery from an old postcard he had.
+You can read more about those adventures here, including how Ashar helped decode a century-old mystery!